We are seeking volunteers for Trans Pride 2020!

 - Breakdown team starts the clean up and breakdown process promptly at 8:30pm.
 This ensures that all of our volunteers and staff can make it home (or to the after party) by 11:00pm.

 Our community Security Team is vital to ensure that all participants at Trans Pride Seattle can experience a safe and joyous Trans Pride.
-These volunteers report to our Security Coordinator, Brooke Wylie.
+These volunteers report to our Security Coordinator and resident badass, Brooke Wylie.

 Our community First Aid Team is vital to ensure that all participants at Trans Pride Seattle can experience a safe and joyous Trans Pride.
 These volunteers report to our First Aid Team Lead.